 - Release the mouse.
 Designer zooms in the selected values.
 If you equip the chart with a scroll bar, Designer adjusts the bar automatically at the same time.

 - To go back to the initial state of the chart, select the arrow at the upper right corner of the chart paper.

-When previewing a banded object in a page report in the Logi Report format, you are able to dynamically sort the records and go to the group details from aggregate level fields.
+When previewing a banded object in a page report in Logi Report format, you can dynamically sort the records and go to the group details from aggregate level fields.

 - Dynamic sort

 You can sort the records in a banded object dynamically in the View tab.
 To do this, right-click any value of the field based on which to perform the sort and select Sort Ascending or Sort Descending from the shortcut menu.

 If a banded object uses a query resource and contains groups, you can go to the group details from aggregate level fields (summaries or group level formulas) in the group header/footer panels.
 For example, you have a banded object which is grouped by City and applies a summary on the group.
 When previewing the banded object, if you point to the total sales for a city, it turns into a small hand.
 Select the total and Designer displays the details of the selected city separately.

 After some modifications in the design area, if you find Designer displays the report very quickly and does not apply the changes in view mode, this means you need to select Refresh Data on the toolbar to rerun your report.